-TC Transcontinental Packaging offers a variety of flexible packaging products and services and is specialized in extrusion, lamination, printing and converting.
+TC Transcontinental Packaging offers a variety of flexible packaging products and services and is specialized in recycling, extrusion, lamination, printing and converting.

-Our Packaging Sector provides a wide range of flexible plastic packaging products, including rollstock, forming and non-forming films, shrink films and bags, mulch films, lids, labels, advanced coatings, as well as bags and pouches in various styles and sizes, including stand-up pouches, flat bottom bags, quad seal bags and banana tree bags.
+Our Packaging Sector provides a wide range of flexible plastic packaging products, including rollstock, forming and non-forming films, shrink films and bags, banana tree bags, greenhouse and mulch films, lids, labels, advanced coatings, as well as bags and pouches in various styles and sizes, including stand-up pouches, flat bottom bags and quad seal bags.

 TC Transcontinental Packaging's products consist of those that we develop internally, and market to our customers, and those that we develop in cooperation with our customers to meet their specific product needs.
 In fact, certain of our product lines are highly specific to our customers' individual requirements and, as such, we are closely involved with our customers in planning for new products.
-These efforts enhance the integration of TC Transcontinental Packaging's business with its customers' operations, and position us as a business partner.
+These efforts enhance the integration of TC Transcontinental Packaging's business with its customers' operations and position us as a business partner.